For Health Care Professionals: Pediatric Medical Traumatic Stress (PMTS) and Working with the Child Welfare System

 Subject

-About this Course
+About this training

 When children involved in the child welfare system need medical care, they are particularly in need of providers knowledgeable in trauma-informed care.
 Illness- or injury-related post-traumatic stress reactions can impair a child's psychosocial / functional recovery and lead to worse health outcomes.
 While any ill or injured child may experience pediatric medical traumatic stress (PMTS), children in foster care, who often have a prior trauma history or lack social support, are at greater risk.